-Staying in these bunk beds as a child is a lot of fun, but as an adult not so much.
-I have got a cruise next year booked where I’m staying in a bed like this.
+Staying in Pullman beds as a child is a lot of fun – but as an adult – not so much!

 The Bathroom Was Basic But Functional

-I think this bathroom was a case of don’t just a book by its cover, it might not look great but, practically, it worked better than a lot of the other cruise ship bathrooms I’ve had.
+I think this bathroom was a case of “don’t judge a book by its cover.”
+It might not look great but, practically, it worked better than a lot of the other newer cruise ship bathrooms I’ve had.